chuksjoe/AutoMart/README.md

   [Screenshot of the form for flaging an ad as fraudulent](https://drive.google.com/open?id=1oCkguWgwJGgnVELEK2LDuNcV9pa1mjOt)

-- Sign In: here, users can sign into their accounts.
+- [**Sign In**](https://auto-mart-adc.herokuapp.com/api/v1/signin): here, users can sign into their accounts.
 Once a user is signed in, he/she will then have access to post new ads, view all his/her posted ads, view list of his/her purchase or sales order, delete his posted ad, update price of his posted ad or purchase order, and also update the status of his/her posted ads.
   This page consumes the following API endpoint;

   - `/api/v1/auth/signin` : which is a POST request that returns status code 200 on success with the users data, and 401 on failure with an error message

   [Screenshot of the signin page](https://drive.google.com/open?id=1vKnvAn-gfTlcVPG5jUS2Ff-dg9zMDQi-)

-- Sign Up: on this page, a new user can create an account that gives him/her access to fully use the AutoMart platform for buying and selling of cars.
+- [**Sign Up**](https://auto-mart-adc.herokuapp.com/api/v1/signup): on this page, a new user can create an account that gives him/her access to fully use the AutoMart platform for buying and selling of cars.
 In order to sign up successfully, all the required information such as first name, last name, email, password and confirm password must be supplied.
   This page consumes the following API endpoint:

   - `/api/v1/auth/signup` : which a POST request that creates a new user account on success.

   [Screenshot of signup page](https://drive.google.com/open?id=1-6HTcw_U7G5qLVuuaQYFNTYeoc8oanhZ)

-- Post New Ad: this is used for posting new car ads by users who are registered and loged in.
+- **Post New Ad**: this is used for posting new car ads by users who are registered and are logged in.
 Every field on the form on this page except the features must be filled before it can be successfully processed and posted.
   This page consumes the following API endpoint:

   - `/api/v1/car` : which is a POST request for creating a new car ad.

   [Screenshot for posting new ad](https://drive.google.com/open?id=1Zb9Ay3qxB6QZ4GNO_DlVGrq8busO2IBo)

-- My Ads: this page presents to the user a list of all the ads he/she has posted, both sold and unsold, with buttons to either update the price of the ad, mark the ad as sold, or delete the ad from the database.
+- **My Ads**: this page presents to the user a list of all the ads he/she has posted, both sold and unsold, with buttons to either update the price of the ad, mark the ad as sold, or delete the ad from the database.
 Just like the market place, he/she can also can preview a specific car or filter the list of car ads displayed.
+It can only be accessed when the user had loged in.
 It consumes the following API endpoint:

   - `/api/v1/car?owner_id=<owner_id>` : which is a GET request that returns a list all the car ad posted by the user
   - `/api/v1/car/:car_id/price` : which is a PATCH requet for updating the price of a car ad by the user